Alive in the Spirit

 (Note Before You Read.
 This reflection was born out of a quiet, painful season in my past where God asks me to let go a person, I never thought I’d release.
 Here's my reflection, written as if God is speaking to me in a gentle, heartfelt, and deeply personal tone.
 For those who are in the season of letting go, I hope you find something here that encourages you.)

-You needed to let him go back then, not because it was the end, but because I was unfolding a plan you couldn’t see yet.
+You needed to let him go back then, not because it wasn’t love but because I was unfolding a greater plan you couldn’t see yet.
 A plan that was beyond your understanding.
-One that was meant not just for the both of you, but also to those around you, and it was far more purposeful than the future you were holding on to.
+One that was meant not just for the two of you, but also to those around you, and it was far more purposeful than the future you were holding on to.

 Because if the flesh had its way, you would still be together today.